Arctic policy of the United States: Other U.S. executive agencies active in Arctic policy

 The Department of Energy deals with pipeline issues and energy efficiency in Alaska.

 The U.S. Department of Agriculture is active in Alaska through USDA Rural Development and the Rural Utilities Service.

 The U.S. Environmental Protection Agency's Region 10 covers Alaska.

 The U.S. Department of Health and Human Services includes the Indian Health Service: Alaska Area.
 Erosion and the melting of permafrost continue to present challenges.
 Some native villages are being forced to move, and the culture continues to evolve due to the changing landscape and the continuing migration of food sources.

 The secretary of the U.S. Department of Transportation chairs the Committee on the Marine Transportation System (CMTS), a Cabinet-level partnership of Federal departments and agencies with responsibility for the Marine Transportation System.
 Public comment on the CMTS U.S. Arctic Marine Transportation System Draft Report was closed April 22, 2013.
 A final draft is being developed for consideration by the CMTS Coordinating Board.

-United States Senate

-Senator Lisa Murkowski (Alaska)

-Senator Lisa Murkowski is a strong proponent of ratification of the United Nations Convention on the Law of the Sea.
-She introduced three Arctic bills in the 111th Congress:

-Legislation to implement some of the Arctic Marine Shipping Assessment recommendations, including a study on infrastructure needed for increased Arctic maritime transportation; and construction of two new heavy icebreakers to replace the aging Polar Sea and Polar Star.

-Legislation amending the Hydrographic Services Improvement Act to authorize funding to get data and services to the Arctic for safe navigation, delineation of the US-extended continental shelf, and for monitoring of coastal changes.